 Showing medieval influence, the house has been expanded at various times, and the number of gables increased from the original four to seven.
 In 1910, it was restored.
 Numerous pieces of furniture used by various owners are exhibited, as well as items associated with Nathaniel Hawthorne.
 The House of Seven Gables Settlement Association owns and operates the property.

-Over time the organization’s trustees acquired and moved to the site five additional 17th, 18th and 19th century structures: The Retire Becket House (1655); The Hooper Hathaway House (1682); Nathaniel Hawthorne’s Birthplace (c1750); The Phippen House (c1782); and The Counting House (c 1830).
-Today, The House of the Seven Gables’ campus constitutes is own national historic district on The National Register of Historic Places.
+Over time the organization’s trustees acquired and moved to the site five additional 17th, 18th, and 19th-century structures: The Retire Becket House (1655); The Hooper Hathaway House (1682); Nathaniel Hawthorne’s Birthplace (c1750); The Phippen House (c1782); and The Counting House (c 1830).
+Today, The House of the Seven Gables’ campus constitutes its own national historic district on The National Register of Historic Places.
 The property is open to the public throughout the year.

 115 Derby Street